pqvst/hello/_posts/2018-09-21-integrating-ios-12-siri-shortcuts-using-objective-c.md

 ## Introduction

-Siri Shortcuts is a new feature in iOS 12 which enables 3rd party apps on iOS to be controlled using Siri.
+Siri Shortcuts is a new feature in iOS 12 that enables 3rd party apps on iOS to be controlled using Siri.
 Essentially Siri "learns" as you use apps and then suggests actions.
 Furthermore, the new [Shortcuts app](https://itunes.apple.com/us/app/shortcuts/id915249334?mt=8){:target="_blank"} let's you build more complex sequences of actions, which is actually really cool.

 For this tutorial I will be showing all of the steps I took to integrate shortcuts in [Unified Remote](https://itunes.apple.com/us/app/unified-remote/id825534179?mt=8){:target="_blank"}.
 Unified Remote is an app that turns your smartphone into a remote control for your computer.
-By integrating Shortcuts into Unified Remote you will be able to create shortcuts to a open remote on your device and send remote actions directly using Siri Shortcuts or the Shortcuts app.
+By integrating Shortcuts into Unified Remote you will be able to create shortcuts to open a remote on your device and to send remote actions directly using Siri Shortcuts or the Shortcuts app.

 ## Implementing Shortcuts